ChatGPT Charge on Your Bank Statement? What It Means

 When not to dispute yet

-Do not rush a dispute while the charge is only pending, while an app-store subscription may still explain it, or while an API organization has not been checked.
-A bank dispute against an active subscription can stop the payment without actually cancelling the OpenAI source, which may create account access problems or another billing attempt later.
+Do not rush a dispute while the charge is only pending, while an app-store subscription may still explain it, or while you have not checked the likely ChatGPT email accounts.
+A bank dispute against an active billing source can stop the payment without identifying the account that caused it.

 When to escalate

-Escalate when no OpenAI account, API organization, Team workspace, Apple subscription, Google subscription, receipt, or authorized user explains a posted charge.
-Save the statement descriptor, posted date, amount, subscription screens, API billing page, app-store subscription screens, and any OpenAI support messages.
+Escalate when no ChatGPT account, OpenAI API account, Team workspace, Apple subscription, Google subscription, receipt, saved-card user, or authorized household/work user explains a posted charge.
+Save the statement descriptor, posted date, amount, account screens, app-store screens, receipts, and any OpenAI support messages.

-For a single clear unauthorized posted debit, the $19 letter can help organize the first bank contact.
+For a single clear unauthorized posted ChatGPT subscription charge, the $19 letter can help organize the first bank contact.
 If you are sorting through multiple OpenAI, app-store, and workspace possibilities, the $47 Unknown Charge System is the better fit because the problem is identification, not just wording.

 FAQ